RaSeHo/DBI/README.md

 - Complete support for slot-animations.
 - Fix-n-up assets import.
 - Texture Atlases.
-- Remove "DBSTYLE"

 # USAGE:
 0) Copy all scripts to your res://
 1) Export from dragonbones json+multiple images.
 Script not support textureatlases.
 Currentrly.
 2) Put scene node to the (0,0) and set scale to (1,1)
-3) Attach script to root scene node and put paths for json-file and textures.
+3) Attach script to root scene node and put paths for json-file and textures in corresponding fields.
 4) Create in res:// folder with the same name as json and there create folder textures.
 5) Put to textures all images
 6) Press checkbox "Import".